Skip to main content

 The essential functions of these two statutes can be understood by their primary areas of governance.
 The ADA is centered on the principle of non-discrimination and ensuring equal access.
 Its application to wellness programs is triggered when a program includes disability-related inquiries or medical examinations.

-The law’s main goal is to ensure that your participation is genuinely voluntary and that the program is to promote health, rather than being a means to uncover and penalize employees with health conditions.
+The law’s main goal is to ensure that your participation is genuinely voluntary and that the program is reasonably designed to promote health, rather than being a means to uncover and penalize employees with health conditions.
 It scrutinizes the structure of the program itself to prevent it from becoming a tool of exclusion.

-HIPAA’s primary focus is the confidentiality and security of your personal within the context of group health plans.
+HIPAA’s primary focus is the confidentiality and security of your personal health data within the context of group health plans.
 It establishes the rules for how your PHI can be used and disclosed by the health plan and its business associates, which often administer these wellness programs.

 While the ADA is concerned with whether you are being forced into a medical exam, HIPAA is concerned with what happens to the data generated by that exam.
 It works to prevent your health status from being used to make discriminatory decisions about your benefits, premiums, or eligibility for care.